 When Wally’s parents received the above happy news in June 1943 – they were not to know he would die of illness on the Burma-Thai Railway within 2 months.

-Above: Finally and tragically the McCudden family are notified August 1945 of Wally’s death.
+Above: Finally and tragically the McCudden family are notified in August 1945 of Wally’s death.

-From Singapore, Wally was selected with ‘D’ Force S Battalion to work on Burma-Thai Railway, departing by train 14 March 1943 for Thailand, to the rail-head and Konma Transit Camp.
-Wally was in ‘good’ company – S Battalion included a large contingency of 2/4th men and would Wally would have been amongst known mates.
+From Singapore, Wally was selected with ‘D’ Force S Battalion to work on Burma-Thai Railway, departing by train 14 May 1943 for Thailand, to the rail-head and Konma Transit Camp.
+Wally was in ‘good’ company – S Battalion included a large contingency of 2/4th (at least 120) men and Wally would have been amongst mates.
 They commenced working at Tarsau Camp before moving to Konyu II – where life was more than terrible.
 Starvation, illness, beatings, no medicine and then cholera.
 Wally was one of many men to succumb to illness on the line.
 He was evacuated to Chunkai Hospital Camp – he died at the age of 36 years of cardiac beri beri and typhus.